syncfusion-content/asp.netmvc-docs/aspnetmvc/Spreadsheet/Cell-Range.md

 #### Flash Fill

-To fill the column when it senses a pattern from adjacent column data based on what you type
+To fill the column when it senses a pattern from adjacent column data based on what you type.

 You can do this by one of the following ways,